You’re on our United Kingdom website

 AND digital

-AND digital is another feature from Glassdoor’s Best Places to Work in the UK list.
-This digital agency works with some of the UK’s biggest to deliver innovative tech solutions and strategies – and they apply the same unique mindset when it comes to supporting their team.
+AND digital is a digital agency that works with some of the UK’s biggest to deliver innovative tech solutions and strategies – and they apply the same unique mindset when it comes to supporting their team.

 AND’s Social, Ethics and Inclusion committee operates at board level, incorporating inclusive and responsible values into their company fabric.
 Through their ‘Red Chair’ initiative, shares of the company are built into every contract, and every person on staff is given the opportunity to apply for the non-executive board of directors each year.

-Additionally, AND provides mental health first aid training, an employee assistance program, mindfulness sessions, dedicated support communities, sustainability initiatives (they aim to be carbon neutral through offsetting by 2023 and through insetting by 2025), and much more.
+Additionally, AND provides mental health first aid training, an employee assistance programme, mindfulness sessions, dedicated support communities, sustainability initiatives and much more.
 They’ve really got the seven dimensions of wellness covered.

 Allplants